 Microsoft Azure is streaming with different business communication technologies like Service Bus, Event Hubs, Event Grids, and Storage Queues.
 This pillar page will focus on Azure Event Grids and drive deep down into its concepts, properties, metrics, and business needs.
 Also, get to know how Serverless360 extends its assured service in managing and monitoring the Azure Event Grid and discover a glimpse of its operational capabilities.
-It is a comprehensive guide to brief all the debriefed queries related to Azure Event Grid and provides useful links to explore and exercise further.
-This page will be revamped frequently to stay up to date.

 Azure Event Grid is a complete event routing service actively running on top of Azure Service Fabric.
 Event Grid issues events from various services like Azure Storage Blobs to different handlers like Azure Functions.
 Azure Event Grid was invented to build event-based and serverless applications on Azure at an ease.
 Azure Event Grid provisions almost of the Azure services as publisher or subscriber which can be consumed within third party services.
 It stipulates a dynamically scalable, low-cost communication system that permits publishers to acknowledge subscribers regarding the status change.
 Certain concepts are used in Azure Event Grid to connect a source to a subscriber.